 - Emotional distress: Given the overwhelming impacts of the associated injuries, victims of catastrophic injuries are likely to suffer from emotional distress.

 - Loss of enjoyment: You may no longer participate in activities you previously enjoyed due to your injuries, and this negative impact should be included in any damages demand.

 - Punitive damages: Punitive damages may be particularly compelling in a catastrophic injury case, as they are meant to punish the defendant in cases of egregious neglect or wrongful conduct.
 In Virginia, these damages are generally capped at $350,000.

 Catastrophic injury cases generally involve large damage claims.
 For this reason, the party at fault may try to convince you to accept a low settlement offer or otherwise limit your ability to fully recover.
 An attorney can help you navigate any settlement offer, and understand the strength of your case and damage request.

 Consult Emroch & Kilduff’s Virginia Catastrophic Injury Attorneys Today

 You are unlikely to suffer any event in your life more impactful than a catastrophic injury.
 It may leave you and your loved ones emotionally drained, and unclear on a plan of action.

-The lawyers at Emroch & Kilduff have a proud history of supporting clients in Virginia that have suffered life changing injuries, and are available to help you create a plan for recovery.
+The premises liability attorneys at Emroch & Kilduff have a proud history of supporting clients in Virginia that have suffered life changing injuries, and are available to help you create a plan for recovery.

 Contact Emroch & Kilduff today at (888) 358-1568, or at our website, for a free consultation and discuss your options for moving forward.